Enerweather/Enerweather/README.md

 # 🌤️ Enerweather

-Enerweather is a Java-based application that collects, processes, and stores both renewable energy and weather data for analysis of energy production patterns in relation to weather conditions in Spain.
+Enerweather is a Java-based application that analyzes the relationship between weather conditions and renewable energy production across major Spanish cities.
+It integrates real-time and historical data and presents actionable insights through an interactive CLI.

 ---